Unity-Technologies/facial-ar-remote/readme.md

 This repository uses [Git LFS](https://git-lfs.github.com/) so make sure you have LFS installed to get all the files.
 Unfortunately this means that the large files are also not included in the "Download ZIP" option on Github, and the example head model, among other assets, will be missing.

-### Editor Animation Setup
+### Editor Setup

 #### Install and Connection Testing

-1. Download an install Unity 2018.4 and then open a project with a rig set up with the corrent blendshapes
+1. Download an install Unity 2018.4

-2. To test your connection to the remote, start by opening `../Examples/Scenes/SlothBlendShapes.scene`.
+2. To test your connection to the remote, start by opening `../Samples/SlothSample/Scenes/SlothBlendShapes.scene` by dragging the scene into the hierarchy and unloading the previous scene.

 3. Be sure your device and editor are on the same network.
 Launch the app on your device and press play in the editor.